 Related persons include our executive officers, directors, and director nominees, as well as their immediate family members, and holders of more than 5% of the Company's common stock.
 It is generally the Company's practice to avoid transactions with related persons.
 However, there may be occasions when a transaction with a related person is in the best interest of the Company.
-The Company's policies and procedures for review and approval of related-person transactions appear in the Company's Standards of Conduct, Conflict of Interest, and Employment of Relatives Standards, which are internally distributed, and in the Company's Code of Business Ethics and Conduct, which is posted at https://investor.paychex.com/corporate-governance/governance-documents.
+The Company's policies and procedures for the review and approval of related-person transactions are described below.
+In addition, the Company maintains a conflict of interest policy applicable to all employees, which is internally distributed and appears in the Company's Code of Business Ethics and Conduct, which is posted at https://investor.paychex.com/corporate-governance/governance-documents.